Taxonomy and Estimation of Multiple Breakpoints in High-Dimensional Factor Models: Types of breakpoints

 \textbf{Type 1}. $r_{j,j+1}>\min\{r_{j,}r_{j+1}\}$.
 In this case, the number of pseudo-factors in the combined regime $[k_{j-1}^{0}+1,k_{j+1}^{0}]$ exceeds the number of effective factors in at least one of the two regimes: $[k_{j-1}^{0}+1,k_{j}^{0}]$ and $[k_{j}^{0}+1,k_{j+1}^{0}]$.
 We refer to this as {\bf a singular change}.

 If $r_{j,j+1}>\max\{r_{j},r_{j+1}\}$, the dimension of the factor space over the combined regime $[k_{j-1}^{0}+1,k_{j+1}^{0}]$ increases due to the structural break.
 This occurs when the factor loading matrices from regime $[k_{j-1}^{0}+1,k_{j}^{0}]$ and regime $[k_{j}^{0}+1,k_{j+1}^{0}]$ jointly span a larger space than either individual matrix.
 This space augmentation is analogous to a regression where a break in coefficients increases the number of effective regressors; specifically, the interaction of a break dummy with original regressors leads to an expanded regressor set.
-To illustrate how our framework accommodates this scenario, consider Data Generating Process (DGP) 1.A in Section 5.
-In DGP 1.A, the setting involves three regimes, each with $r_{j}=3$ effective factors.
-Since the loading coefficients for these three regimes are independently generated, the total number of pseudo-factors in the full sample is nine ($r=9$), resulting in $\Lambda$ being an $N\times9$ matrix.
-Here, $B_{1}$, $B_{2}$, and $B_{3}$ are diagonal matrices of rank 3 such that $\Lambda B_{1}$, $\Lambda B_{2}$, and $\Lambda B_{3}$ collect the first three, middle three, and last three columns of $\Lambda$, respectively, representing the loadings on the effective factors for each regime.